Benjent/albums-to-buy/README.md

 * Kurt Vile - Wakin On A Pretty Daze
 * Nancy Sinatra - How Does That Grab You?

-## Fnac
-* Devendra Banhart - Niño Rojo
-* Devendra Banhart - What We Will Be
-* M - Le Baptême
-* U2 - October

 ## Prog
 * Abstract Truth - Totum
+* Alain Markusfeld - Le Désert Noir
 * Alphataurus - Alphataurus
 * Ambrosia - Ambrosia
 * Anthony Philips - The Geese & The Ghost